 - 805-648-2075 (You can reach us directly (Pacific Time) Monday-Friday 8:30am-5pm, Saturday 9am-5pm, and Sunday 10am-4pm.
 After these hours you can leave a voicemail message.)

 Q: When is the Visitors Center open & how do I get there?

 A: Monday-Saturday 9am-5pm and Sunday 10am-4pm.
 Winter Hours: Monday-Saturday 9am-4pm and Sunday 10am-4pm.
-We are located at 101 S. California St., (at the corner of Santa Clara St.).
-From the #101 Freeway North, exit California St., turn right, stay in the middle lane, and drive to the second traffic light.
+We are located at 101 South California Street (at the corner of Santa Clara Street and California Street).
+From the 101 Freeway Northbound, exit California Street, turn right, stay in the middle lane, and drive straight on to California Street to the second traffic light.
 The Visitors Center is on the left side of the street.
-From the #101 Freeway South, exit Seaward Ave., turn right, turn right onto California St., stay in the middle lane, and drive to the second traffic light.
+From the 101 Freeway Southbound, exit Seaward Avenue and turn right on to Harbor Boulevard.
+Follow Harbor Boulevard to California Street and turn right.
+Stay in the middle lane, and drive to the second traffic light.
 The Visitors Center is on the left side of the street.

 Q: How do I take a trip out to the Channel Islands National Park?

-A: Located off the coast of Ventura, the islands can be accessed through Island Packers Cruises - 805-642-1393. www.islandpackers.com
+A: Located off the coast of Ventura, the five islands that comprise Channel Islands National Park can be accessed via Island Packers Cruises.
+The Park’s sole concessionaire, Island Packers runs trips to the islands daily. www.islandpackers.com; 805-642-1393.

 Q: When Do Whale Watching trips take place in Ventura?